abi-am/omicss-25/Group projects/GP3/README.md

 4. The model tries to predict the hidden part of the data.
 5. The program calculates cv error by comparing the predicted data to the actual one that was hidden.

-> NOTE: In general lower cv error means that the program works better but it is not always the case.
+> NOTE: In general lower cv error means that the model fits better better but it is not always the case.
 In case of high K we might have lower cv error but it can lead to overfitting of the model.
 So when deciding an appropirate K to chose we must not consider only cv error rate but also the biological meaning and interpretation.

 ADMIXTURE is usually run for some range of Ks, typically from K=2, to K = 10.
 This is done to compare different models with each other and chose the one that fits the most to our project.

- > NOTE: ADMIXTURE involves randomization (in cross-validation), so to ensure results are reproducible, you can set a random seed with the --seed option:
+ > NOTE: ADMIXTURE involves randomization (in cross-validation), so to ensure results are reproducible, you can set a random seed with the *--seed* option:

 # STEP 3 (Visualization and interpretation)

 As an output of the ADMIXTURE we will get 3 types of files (/.log, /.Q, /.P)

-- **/.log** file contains run infromation and cv error
+- **/.log** file contains run infromation and cv errors.
 - **/.Q** contains a matrix that contains information about ancestry proportions.
 Each row here is a sample (individual) and each column coressponts to one of the K ancestral populations (K=1, K=2....).
 Values of the matrix tell what proportion of the certain sample's ancestry comes from the population of coressponing column.
 - **/.P** file contains a matrix that contains information about allele frequencies.
 Each row eas a SNP, each column is ancestral population.
 It tells us what each ancestral population looks like genetically.

+Now we can proceed with the visualization in R.

+As the aim of this project is to understand population genetics of grapevine, we are going to analyze Q matrices.
+For that, we need to visualize them by constructiog  a barplot.
+In Q matrix is row is an indivisual each column is an estimated population.
+The valuse of the matrix represents the proportion of one population.
+We need to represent this by barplot, where each bar is an individual, colored by the ancestral population proportions.

+> NOTE: Make a .txt file with sample names, that are ordered in the same way as in Q matrices, to use them in the graphs.
+You can take them from /.fam file.

+At K = 2, the Q matrix plot typically reveals the broadest split in the dataset, usually it splits the samples into three categories.

+ **1st category - cultivated**
+  - Samples with K = 1 component >= 0.75
+  - Represent domesticated populations that have undergone selection.
+ **2nd category - wild**
+  - Samples with K = 2 component >= 0.75
+  - Represent natural, undomesticated populations — often genetically distinct.
+**3rd category - admixed**
+   - The rest
+   - These are individuals whose genomes are a mix of cultivated and wild lineages.
+   -
+> Note: In  the analysis it does not neceserly mean that K=1 represents cultivated grapevin and K=2 wild grapevine.
+It can be visa versa.
+To understant which K rersednts what cluster, check the metadata.

+For the visualizaton, group samples by their countries of origin.
+Then in each country, organize by major of one of the Ks e.g. 4,5, or 6 component and list in increasing or decreasing order.

+> Note: For all Q matrices, the order of the Samples must be the same!

    #### &emsp;ADMIXTURE results ploting in R:
    - Cultivated, admixed, wild clusters distinction